About BIHYU Martial Arts

 Certified Tai Chi for Health Instructor

-He holds the rank of Second Dan (2nd-degree black belt) and has trained in South Korea under respected martial arts instructors.
-His training experience includes direct exposure to traditional Korean martial arts methodology and the cultural foundations that shape martial arts practice in Korea.
+He holds the rank of Second Dan (2nd-degree black belt) in Korean martial arts and has trained in South Korea, where he was exposed to traditional training methods and the cultural foundations behind martial arts practice.

-Claudio continues his advanced training toward Third Dan while maintaining a strong focus on responsible teaching practices, safety standards, and long-term student development.
+Claudio is currently continuing his training toward Third Dan while maintaining a strong commitment to safe instruction, technical accuracy, and responsible teaching standards.

-In addition to his martial arts background, Claudio is certified through the Tai Chi for Health Institute in the following evidence-based programs:
+In addition to his martial arts background, he is certified through the Tai Chi for Health Institute in the following evidence-based programs:

 • Certified Instructor — Tai Chi for Arthritis